 Footprint Evaluation in Practice: Case Study on Uganda’s Private Sector Development Strategy

-One of the Footprint Evaluation Initiative’s goals is to demonstrate the feasibility and utility of bringing an environmental sustainability lens into all evaluations.
 In 2020, with support of CLEAR-AA, a GEI Implementing Partner, the Footprint Evaluation Initiative was given a valuable opportunity to demonstrate its approach in an evaluation at a national scale in Uganda.

 Alice Macfarlan is the Knowledge Platform Manager of GEI's BetterEvaluation Knowledge Platform and is part of the Footprint Evaluation Initiative team.
 This blog draws on the work of Andy Rowe, Kaye Stevens, Patricia Rogers, Dugan Fraser and Laura Mills, authors of the Footprint Evaluation case study report discussed below.
 Patricia Rogers and Andy Rowe provided review of the blog.